pyOpenSci/software-peer-review/about/package-scope.md

 * requires at least 1 domain specialist
 * will never vet the analytical method itself.

-2. If your package introduces a novel or newer analytic approach that is not yet known/ vetted/ accepted, we can not review it.
+2. If your package introduces a novel or newer analytic approach that is not yet vetted/ accepted by a scientific journal, we can not review it.
 We cannot review projects that exist as a proof-of-concept demonstration of a model or analytical approach that might accompany a paper.
 In this case, the approach should be sent to a scientific journal for vetting.

 If your package introduces a new(er) approach that has been community vetted via a scientific Journal then we can potentially review the package for usability, documentation and packaging quality.
 Please submit a pre-submission inquiry first.